 21. Can a student take courses elsewhere after enrolling at Shepherd University?

 A student wishing to take course work at another institution after enrolling at Shepherd must obtain permission before enrolling at another institution for courses.
-The Permission/Approval To Take Courses At Another Institution form (more commonly known as the “Green form”) is available in the Office of the Registrar.
+Transfer Approval form (more commonly known as the “Green form”) is available in the Advising Assistance Center, the Office of the Registrar, or online.
 When the appropriate signatures have been obtained, the form must be returned to the Office of the Registrar.
-Courses in a major or teaching field or courses failed or withdrawn from at Shepherd University may not be taken elsewhere.
 Please see the Shepherd University Catalog for more specific information regarding choice of courses.
-Current Shepherd University students enrolling at the Blue Ridge Community and Technical College in Martinsburg must also receive prior approval to register for courses at the Blue Ridge Community and Technical College in Martinsburg.
-For these students, the blue Consortium Registration form is used, rather than the “Green Form”.
-Note that consortium registration at the CTC will result in transfer hours on the student’s record.
-Those hours will be included in the 72-credit transfer limit from two-year colleges.

 22. Where does a student go to verify enrollment in university (for insurance, work, etc.)?